Shop With Confidence: FREE Growing & Glowing Promise

 Currant fruits can be white (green), red, pink, yellow, or black.
 They typically ripen 70 to 100 days after blossoming.

-Currants bear on a long, flexible stalk-like growth called a “strig” and the berries are favored by birds!
+Currants bear on a long, flexible stalk-like growth called a “strig”, and the berries are favored by birds!
 But this superfruit is also edible and healthy for us!
 While they will need a lot of sweeteners, these are very high in antioxidants!

 Currant fruits are very low in saturated fat, cholesterol, and sodium.
 They are a good source of potassium, manganese, dietary fiber, vitamin C, and vitamin K. You can use your harvest fresh and raw (but they’re tart!), or in jellies, pies, sauces, and toppings, and can be dried.
-The fruit can even juiced or used for winemaking.
+The fruit can even be juiced or used for winemaking.

 Currants Available At Nature Hills

-• Alpine Red Currant - Deciduous Zones 2 to 7 (not edible male-only landscaping plant)
+• Alpine Red Currant - Deciduous Zones 2 to 7 (not edible, male-only landscaping plant)

 • Consort Black Currant - Deciduous Zones 3 to 7